 Tide tables and solunar tables for sport fishers in Turtle Point.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Turtle Point ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 4:00 am and the next low tide at 4:40 pm.
-The first high tide will be at 10:20 am and the next high tide at 10:40 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 6:30 am and the next high tide will be at 6:25 pm.
+The only low tide of the day will be at 12:45 pm.

-The lunar phase is a Waxing Crescent.
-Today we will have 11 hours and 28 minutes of sun.
-The solar transit will be at 12:59 pm and the length of time the moon will be visible will be 12 hours and 30 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 11 hours and 43 minutes of sun.
+The solar transit is at 12:56 pm and the length of time the moon will be visible will be 11 hours and 49 minutes.

-The tidal coefficient today is 63 (average).
-At noon the tidal coefficient drops to 60 to end the day with a tidal coefficient of 57.
-The tide heights today are 1.1 m, 5.7 m, 1.2 m and 4.9 m.
+The tidal coefficient today is 73, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 76 to end the day with a tidal coefficient of 79.
+The tide heights today are 5.3 m, 2.0 m and 4.6 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Turtle Point which is of 7.1 m and a minimum height of -0.5 m.